kericson-utmartin-csci222/Fa21-HW00/README.md

 We are now going to use our new, powerful emacs skillz (with a 'z') to make a quick program, showing off that everything is working (and also practicing the important steps of compiling, testing, and then interacting with git through `git add`, `git commit`, and `git push`

-1. Open the main.cpp file in your HW00 folder
+1. Open the main.cpp file in this repository
   - cd into the directory, if needed
   - then type in:
   ```console
   emacs -nw main.cpp
   ```
   - this opens up emacs with "no window" (it keeps it in the terminal)
-  - NOTE: this is also how you can create a new file - just open it up in emacs!
+  - NOTE: this is also how you can create a new file - just put the new file name after the ``emacs -nw`` and a new file will be created for you!
- 1. Use the super-cool special "main" command that we have in our .emacs file:
+ 2. Use the super-cool special "main" command that we have in our .emacs file:
    - M-x main
    - be amazed at how awesome it is!
- 1. Using your skeleton main(), have it print out "Hello World!"
+ 3. Using your skeleton main(), have it print out "Hello World!"
    - you've got this part!
- 1. Save and exit emacs
+ 4. Save and exit emacs
    - C-x
    - C-s
-   - (saving should now be done)
+    (saving should now be done)
    - C-x
    - C-c
-   - (this should exit you out of emacs, and bring you back to the console)
+   (this should exit you out of emacs, and bring you back to the console)
- 1. Time to test your program!
+ 5. Time to test your program!
-   - it's always good to test things before submitting them...
+   Remember: it's always good to test things before submitting them...
    - compile with g++:
    ```console
    g++ main.cpp -Wall -Wextra -o hello